 - Psycho Serum: The serum that Serafine's stepfather created was his attempt to synthesize a medication that would prevent her from turning into a werewolf.
 Instead, it caused her to transform instantly, and rip his legs off.

-- Transformation Sequence: Has plenty of them, but the Painful Transformation found in most other werewolf movies is averted.
+- Transformation Sequence: Has plenty of them, but the Painful Transformation found in most other werewolf movies (started by this movie's predecessor, no less!) is averted.